nikitavoloboev/data/programming-languages/scala/scala-libraries.md

 - [Best Scala framework / libraries (2021)](https://www.reddit.com/r/scala/comments/qilhao/best_scala_framework_libraries_out_there/)
 - [FP libraries that target scala 3 exclusively?
 (2021)](https://www.reddit.com/r/scala/comments/qznudw/fp_libraries_that_target_scala_3_exclusively/)
 - [Scala libraries for ML (2021)](https://www.reddit.com/r/scala/comments/r3x8mm/what_libraries_do_you_use_for_machine_learning/)
+- [sbt-dotenv](https://github.com/mefellows/sbt-dotenv) - sbt plugin to load environment variables from .env into the JVM System Environment for local development.
+- [sbt-autoversion](https://github.com/sbt/sbt-autoversion) - Builds on the sbt-release and sbt-git plugins to automatically manage the version bump to apply.
+- [sbt-release](https://github.com/sbt/sbt-release) - Customizable release process that you can add to your project.